Poisson: Deaths Currently, an average of 7 residents of the villa... | Channels for Pearson+

 Poisson: Deaths Currently, an average of 7 residents of the village of Westport (population 760) die each year (based on data from the U.S. National Center for Health Statistics).

-b.
-Find the probability that on a given day, there are no deaths.
+c.
+Find the probability that on a given day, there is more than one death.

 Verified step by step guidance